oddbird/css-sandbox/src/logical/properties.md

 - `overflow-clip-margin` defines all sides equally
 - `columns` already flow-relative
 - `gap` already flow-relative
+- `animation-range` controlled by `*-timeline-axis`

 ## Keywords

+Since keywords clearly establish physical/logical directions, they would not be impacted by a global 'switch' -- but it's still useful to know where logical functionality might be missing.

 - `background-repeat` has `repeat-x` & `repeat-y` keywords
   - **missing** `repeat-inline` & `repeat-block`